 Like any other business, starting an advertising agency requires dedication, passion, and careful planning.
 Because of this, it's an experience that can be incredibly rewarding—allowing you to build a team, work with bigger clients, and earn a lot of money.

-However, this business model isn’t for everyone.
-Whether you’re an experienced freelancer or a new entrepreneur, here are a few signs you're prepared to take the leap and start a profitable digital marketing agency business. 🌟
+However, this business model isn't for everyone.
+Whether you're an experienced freelancer or a new entrepreneur, here are a few signs you're prepared to take the leap and start a profitable digital marketing agency.

 How much does it cost to start a marketing agency?

 Starting a digital marketing agency has become more cost-effective in today's digital landscape.
-Unlike in the past, where high initial investments and limited marketing channels posed significant barriers, now you can get started with as little as $1,000—but most agencies will have start-up costs of around $5,000-$70,000. 💵
+Unlike in the past, where high initial investments and limited marketing channels posed significant barriers, now you can get started with as little as $1,000—though most agencies spend more once software, formation, and equipment are factored in.

-If you’re a freelancer who’s looking to grow your business into an agency, you might already have paid some start-up costs like business incorporation fees and software subscriptions.
-But if you’re starting an agency from scratch, you will need to pay a bit upfront before you can start bringing on clients.
+If you're a freelancer looking to grow your business into an agency, you might already have paid some start-up costs like business incorporation fees and software subscriptions.
+But if you're starting an agency from scratch, you'll need to pay a bit upfront before you can start bringing on clients.

-If you’re looking for a business banking platform for your marketing agency, Relay (that's us! 👋) can help.
-With Relay, marketing agencies can open 20 individual, no-fee business checking accounts—with no minimum deposit or balance requirements.
+If you're looking for a business banking platform for your marketing agency, Relay (that's us) can help.
+With Relay, marketing agencies can open up to 20 individual business checking accounts with no monthly maintenance fees—and no minimum deposit or balance requirements.

 After you open your Relay account, you can organize your money into separate buckets for different types of expenses—like taxes, payroll, and operating expenses.
 This can help you stay on budget and avoid overspending on start-up costs.
 Learn more about Relay for marketing agencies.